SAP-archive/cloud-sample-spaceflight/docs/README.md

 ### Not Landing on the Destination Planet/Moon

 Alternatively, if you simply want to be a space tourist and loop around your destination planet then immediately return home, your flight path will be somewhat simpler.
-(This is the flight path used by Apollo 8).
+(This route copies the flight path used by [Apollo 8](https://history.nasa.gov/afj/ap08fj/index.html)).

 1. Launch into low earth orbit (LEO), then orbit the Earth a couple of times.
 1. Fire the motors again to enter a free-return lunar transfer orbit.